xiaoli-dong/metaerg/README.md

 ```
 >perl $HOME/metaerg/bin/metaerg.pl --dbdir $home/db --outdir mydir --prefix mycontigs contig.fasta
 ```
 With a user provided depth file, MetaErg can quantify the taxonomic, functional, and pathway compositions of multiple metagenomic samples.
-An example depth file was included in the "example" direcotry and it was genereated using "jgi_summarize_bam_contig_depths" from [MetaBat](https://bitbucket.org/berkeleylab/metabat) using BAM files, which are created by aligning the reads of each metagenomic sample separately to the contigs
+An example depth file, generated using "jgi_summarize_bam_contig_depths" from [MetaBat](https://bitbucket.org/berkeleylab/metabat) using BAM files, which are created by aligning the reads of each metagenomic sample separately to the contigs was included in the "example" directory.
 ```
 >perl $HOME/metaerg/bin/metaerg.pl --dbdir $home/db --depth demo.depth.txt demo.fasta
 ```